cydrickn/SocketIO/README.md

 Since this event are Swoole Websocket Event
 All Event with * should not be used

-- Start - When server starts
-- WorkerStart - When worker starts
 - Request - When you use it for http
+- *WorkerStart - You must not replace this event since this is the worker start logic for this package
+- *Start - You must not replace this event since this is the start logic for this package
 - *Open - You must not replace this event since this is the connection logic for this package
 - *Message - You must not replace this event since this is the message logic for this package
 - *Close - You must not replace this event since this is the message logic for this package